Translation Meta Data in FAL

 en is used / fr is installed.

-#1 Updated by Mathias Schreiber about 3 years ago
+#1 Updated by Mathias Schreiber over 3 years ago

 - Status changed from New to Needs Feedback